-Table 9 shows the estimates of the exclusion ratio for each quarter from 2013-Q3 (the last period with the old law) until 2015-Q4 (the last period in our data) for each group of consumers: all borrowers, those who use loans of 0-50UF, those who use loans of 50-200UF, and those who use both kinds of loans.
+Table 9 shows the estimates of the exclusion ratio for each quarter from 2013-Q3 (the last period with the old law) until

+2015-Q4 (the last period in our data) for each group of consumers: all borrowers, those who use loans of 0-50UF, those who use loans of 50-200UF, and those who use both kinds of loans.
 The last two columns show the value of the Maximum Legal Interest Rate (TMC) for the segments of 0-50UF and 50-200UF for each period.
 The results of the exclusion ratio show that around 12.7% of all consumers were already excluded from loan access due to the 54% interest rate cap that already existed in 2013.
 However, the fraction of excluded consumers had increased to 22.4% by the end of 2014, which represents an additional 9.7% of the potential banking loan customers that were excluded from consumer credit by the new legislation.
 Looking at different groups one finds that the legislation excluded 8% of the population from the use of 0-50UF loans.
-The law's impact was even higher for the segment of 50-200 UF or the consumers of both segment sizes, with 12.3% and 11.5% of the consumers excluded from access.
+The law's impact was even higher for the segment of 50-200 UF

-12One can also compute the Increase of Excluded Borrowers $\left(\frac{\Pr(NC{i,t}=0 \mid x{i,t}, TMC_t^S)}{\Pr(NC{i,t}=0 \mid x{i,t}, no_TMC_t^S)} - 1\right)$, which is the ratio of people that are not getting a loan due to the interest rate ceiling (as a fraction of the total population of borrowers that would not get a loan even with no legislation restrictions).
+13 One can also compute the Increase of Excluded Borrowers $\Pr(NC{i,t} = 0 \mid x{i,t}, TMC_t^S)$ -1), which is the ratio of people that are not $\frac{1}{\Pr(NC{i,t} = 0 \mid x{i,t}, no_T MC_t^S)}$ getting a loan due to the interest rate ceiling (as a fraction of the total population of borrowers that would not get a loan even with no legislation restrictions).
 Note that the denominator of this ratio is different and harder to interpret than the previous indicator, since authorities measure the number of consumers that are currently with loans, but not the number of people without access.
 Calculating the Increase of Excluded Borrowers indicator gives an increase in the number of non-borrowers of 4.2% by the end of 2015.